 Hold Accountable people who have perpetuated our failures.This includes both the Superintendent and school safety liaison.
 When our schools fail large segments of our student population, our educational leadership – in this case, our Superintendent and school safety officer – mustanswer to that failure.
 The Superintendent has not addressed and has no plans to fix our city’s educational shortcomings for our Latino and EL students, setting the stage for continued underperformance of our children.
 The school safety liaison continues to discipline minority and low-income students at higher rates than their counterparts, this practice is harmful and unacceptable.

 Effective school leaders seek, consider and use data to inform goals for and support the success of ALL students.
 The Superintendent has not done this; in fact, the data shows that she refuses to honor and work with a community that looks like ours.
 Our Latino students count, and the school committee’s recent high ratings of her performance inexplicably disregarded significant shortcomings within that student population.
 We expect in solidarity with the student body it’s families and the community at large that the School Committee pay attention to ALL students.
-If this school committee truly cares for its students of color particularly Latino students and other EL students, it CAN NOT, MUST NOT & WILL NOT renew the Superintendent ‘s contract and must remove the school safety liaison from his post.
+If this school committee truly cares for its students of color particularly Latino students and other EL students, it CAN NOT, MUST NOT & WILL NOT renew the Superintendent ‘s contract.

 Isabel Gonzalez Webster – Director Worcester Interfaith